openstack-archive/os-cloud-config/doc/source/usage.rst

  .. note::

-    init-keystone will wait up to 10 minutes for a Keystone service to be running on the specified host.
+    init-keystone will wait for a user-specified amount of time for a Keystone service to be running on the specified host.
+The default is a 10 minute wait time with 10 seconds between poll attempts.

 For example::